nebunebu/tool-suites/README.md

 ## TODO

-Create relevant functions for the following and example configurations in `lua/lspconfig.lua`, `lua/nvim-lint.lua`, and `lua/conform.nvim`:
+Create relevant function calls for the following and example configurations in `examples/lspconfig.lua`, `examples/nvim-lint.lua`, and `examples/conform.nvim`:

 ```txt
     - [ ] ada